atextor/OGIT-wiki/API-Reference.md

 Attributes, that are not defined in OGIT have an empty namespace, e.g.: `/IssueXML`.
 (sidenote: the properties `id` and `label` can never be used due to storage limitations).

+## Special Attributes

+`ogit/_content` when written is indexed with the standard elasticsearch analyzer.
+It is also indexed with a ngram(3, 4) analyzer. a text like "a sample text of things" can be queried like `ogit/_content:sample` to find words in it, or `ogit/_content.ngram:amp` to find ngrams in it.
+This field is allowed for all entities.

+`ogit/_tags` when written is indexed as a list of keywords.
+The format when writing is `"some, tag, with spaces"` and internally is indexed as `["some", "tag", "with spaces"]`.
+It can be searched like `ogit/_tags:some` to find full tags in the list.
+This field is allowed for all entities.

 ## REST

 * All requests must contain a valid access token `_TOKEN`.